ectweitmann/book-club-ui/README.md

 - Learn how to deploy an API with a PostgresSQL database on Heroku
 - Gain an understanding of what is it like to create both the frontend and the backend of an application

+## Directions and Features <a name="directions"></a>

+Scroll through the main page to view all books in the database.
+Each books's cover, title and author are visible.

+Click on the 'Learn More' button next to a book cover that interests you to view a book's details.
+On this page a description of the book's plot is presented.
+The user is also given the ability to add to or remove a book from their favorites as well as the option to buy the book on Amazon.
+They can view all of their favorited books by clicking the "Your favorites" button at the top right of the page.
+Click the book club logo at the top left of the page to return to the main page.

 ## Code Architecture <a name="codeArchitecture"></a>

-The React architecture is based on three class components (App.js, BookDetails.js, Favorites.js) and four functional components (Nav.js, Error404.js, BookContainer.js, BookCard.js).
+The React architecture is based on three class components (App.js, BookDetails.js, Favorites.js) and five functional components (Nav.js, Error404.js, BookContainer.js, BookCard.js, ErrorModal.js).
 The class components hold state and are in charge of the network requests, while the functional components render information passed down as props.

 ## Technologies Used <a name="techUsed"></a>